 What Is Virtual Reality Gaming?
-A Walk-through
+Discover Its History, Role, And Future

 The gaming landscape tends to move at a rapid pace.
 Every now and then it seems like everything changes all at once.
 For example, the transition from NES to SNES saw the technology essentially double in an instant.

 The Playstation and similar systems then brought in both optical disks and 32 bit processing.
 We're now on the verge of a new leap forward.
 Virtual reality offers some amazing possibilities for gamers.
 But people might wonder what is virtual reality gaming.

 To begin, one should consider a rough definition.
 It’s true that virtual reality can be something of a fuzzy term.
 But in general there’s a few constants that exist betwen most definitions.

 One can simply go by a rough breakdown of the phrase.
 Virtual reality is just that, a fully virtualized simulation of reality.
 However, VR for gaming comes with extra requirements.
 Gamers need higher quality displays and greater processing power.
 VR has to keep up with rapid fire gameplay.

 The ultimate goal of virtual reality developers involves immersing players in an artificial reality.
 A best case scenario involves matching every sense with a computerized simulation.
 For example, goggles for vision and gloves for one’s hands.

 Of course there’s more to consider when asking what is virtual reality gaming.
 But to understand the state of things now one needs to consider the full historical context.
 This helps one focus on which aspects of virtual reality are the most difficult for developers.
 The more difficult for developers, the less one should consider it a sticking point for future purchases.